 As a state and nation, the winds of change are mounting across our land.
-Our citizens want fiercely honest leaders who recognize that Michigan’s outdoor hope for her future lies in it is a return to its conservationist roots.
+Our citizens want fiercely honest leaders who recognize that Michigan’s outdoor hope for her future lies in it’s return to its conservationist roots.
 Sportsmen see through dishonest outdoor decisions continually being made that camouflage political hack’s content with complacency substituted for courage and tokenism i.e.: “no more chocolate for baiting bear” instead of fundamental principled change that shields unworthy individuals and laws.

 Disappearing hunter and deer numbers in Michigan’s Upper Peninsula has been attempted to be propped up through expanded deer seasons, frighteningly lower hunting age for youth, man food sources for deer, years and tons of “mesmerizing deer” through baiting, compromised deer instincts reducing their wild ways to survive on their own, etc. and other despicably practiced tragedies have all but destroyed the once prolific Upper Peninsula deer herd.